johnsc1/ccal-web/README.md

 cases involving software and FOSS communities.
 This term may be used to describe the collective action of multiple individuals or entities."

+## CCAL Examples Repository

+For the purpose of showing simple examples of a Github repository, the [CCAL Examples](https://github.com/johnsc1/ccal-examples) repository was created.
+Screenshots of this repository are used in the tutorial.

 ## Project Narrative

 This project originates from the article *[We Go Together: Situating Github in Library Science](https://github.com/johnsc1/we-go-together/blob/main/SeniorThesis.pdf)*, which argues for how core values from Library Science and Archives are applicable to Github as a platform, and the